tsl143/itsopensource/content/blog/offline-caching-with-serviceworkers/index.md

 	);
 });
 ```
-*  *Cache then network* - The response is first served from the cache in the page, and then network request is made.
-When the response from network request is recieved then again the response is served and the page is updated (or whatever the logic reuires to do).
+*  *Cache then network* - The response is first served from the cache on the page, and then network request is made.
+When the response from network request is received then again the response is served and the page is updated (or whatever the logic required to do).

 <center><sub>In Page</sub></center>